symfony/symfony-docs/key-management.rst

 Profiling
 ---------

-When the profiler is enabled, every configured client, envelope encrypter and store is decorated so that a request reports what it asked of the KMS.
+When the profiler is enabled, every client tagged ``key_management.client``, whether the configuration or the application registered it, its envelope encrypter and the store are decorated so that a request reports what it asked of the KMS.
 The **Key Management** panel lists the operations of the request: what each call site asked for, the key or scope it went through, the bytes in and out, and the time it took.
 It is the quickest way to see that a store is doing